-The Bachelor of Arts (Honours) in Psychology (BA-PSY) programme adopts the unique “Liberal + Professional” education model to equip students with comprehensive foundational knowledge and skills in psychology.
-“Liberal” means that BA-PSY adopts a broad-based and cross-disciplinary approach to connect knowledge domains, facilitate thinking, and solve problems.
-“Professional” means that BA-PSY is not only broad-based and cross-disciplinary, but also have a professional orientation which aims at equipping students with the competencies to enter into relevant professions in the future.
+The Bachelor of Arts (Honours) in Psychology (BA-PSY) Programme adopts the unique ‘Liberal + Professional’ education model to equip students with comprehensive foundational knowledge and skills in psychology.
+‘Liberal’ means that the Programme adopts a broad-based and cross-disciplinary approach to connect knowledge domains, facilitate thinking, and solve problems.
+‘Professional’ means that while the Programme is broad-based and cross-disciplinary, it also has professional orientation elements which aim at equipping students with the competencies to enter into relevant professions in the future.

-The distinctive feature of BA-PSY is that in addition to covering and integrating all major areas in psychology and their cognate disciplines, this programme provides three specialisations, Educational and Clinical, Business and Technology, and Neuroscience and Health.
-These specialisations not only develop students’ interests but also enhance their employability and readiness for further professional training.
+A distinctive feature of the Programme is that, in addition to covering and integrating all major areas in psychology and their cognate disciplines, it provides three specialisations, Education and Clinical, Business and Technology, and Neuroscience and Health.
+These specialisations not only develop students’ interests and capacities in psychological applications, but also enhance their employability and readiness for further professional training.

 Programme Objectives (POs)

 |PO1||Develop students’ skills in critical and creative thinking for life-long learning;|